CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/04-serialization.md

 > ## Binary vs text based
 > Binary formats have the benefits of taking less storage space and (potentially) being optimized for fast reading and writing.
 But they may require specialized software to work with.
 By contrast, text-based formats are more easily exchanged with other users on other systems.
 >
-> You can get the best of both worlds by compressing your test-based representation.
+> You can get the best of both worlds by compressing your text-based representation.
 For example, all .xslx files are ZIP-compressed archives of a bunch of machine- and human-readbale XML files.
 Much easier to read and write than Microsoft's earlier Excel Binary Format (.xls).
 >
 > ```
 > bash-5.0$ cp seller.xlsx seller.zip